 - The Board of Governors' Prize for Proficiency in the GradDipCS Program

 - The Board of Governors' Prize for Proficiency in the MA in Christian Studies Degree Program

+- The Board of Governors' Prize for Proficiency in the MA in Leadership, Theology, and S ociety Degree Program

 - The Board of Governors' Prize for Proficiency in the MA in Theological Studies Degree Program

 - The Board of Governors' Prize for Proficiency in the MDiv Degree Program

 - The Board of Governors' Prize for Proficiency in the ThM Degree Program

 - The Professor W. J. Martin Prize in Hebrew

 - The Greek Prize

-- The Old Testament Prize
+- The Carl Armerding Prize in Old Testament Studies

-- The New Testament Prize
+- The Gordon Fee Prize in New Testament Studies

 - The Biblical Studies Prize

-- The History of Christianity Prize
+- The Dr. Ian Rennie History of Christianity Prize

 - The Doctrinal Theology Prize

-- The Christianity and the Arts Prize
+- The Dal Schindell Arts & Theology Prize

 - The Marketplace Theology Prize

 - The World Christianity Prize

-- The Pastoral Care Prize
+- The Donald M. Lewis Prize in Pastoral Care

-- The Preaching Prize
+- The Harry Robinson Preaching Prize

 - The Spiritual Theology Prize

 - The Interdisciplinary Studies Prize